-Individuals with optional insurance lose certain rights of action, see15-01-05, Third Party Rights of Action.
-Those considering optional insurance may wish to consult a lawyer to evaluate whether optional insurance will benefit them.
+Individuals with optional insurance lose certain rights of action, see 15-01-05, Third Party Rights of Action.
+Those considering optional insurance may choose to seek independent legal advice before applying for optional insurance.

-Except in the construction industry, if an individual applies for optional insurance and his or her status as either a worker or an IO is unclear, the WSIB uses the organizational test to determine the applicant's status, see 12-02-01, Workers and Independent Operators.
+Except in the construction industry, if an individual applies for optional insurance and their status as either a worker or an IO is unclear, the WSIB uses the organizational test to determine the applicant's status, see 12-02-01, Workers and Independent Operators.

-- the name of the individual is recorded in the employer’s minute book as an officer/director, and/or
+- the name of the individual is recorded in the employer’s minute book as an officer/director, or

 - the status of the individual can be verified in other documents that the WSIB may review including resolutions by the board of directors, corporate by-laws, or public records filed with other government authorities.